xuluxi/xviz/dev-docs/rfcs/0002-persistent-stream-flag.md

 ## Another time encoding

-retention encodes visibile time per datum which can be seen as a per-stream replacement for TIME_WINDOW at the XVIZ layer rather than the application layer.
+Retention encodes visibile time per datum which can be seen as a per-stream replacement for TIME_WINDOW at the XVIZ layer rather than the application layer.
 I could see retention **replacing** TIME_WINDOW possibly, but could still see the need for a persistent flag.
 This implies a semantic difference between the two.
 A sentinal value could "imply" persistence but that leads to the next